GhufranUppal/bms-integrity-checker/README.md

 This tool validates **Tridium Niagara (Siemens / Schneider)** alarm and trend configurations against the project **Control Point List (CPL)**.
 It uses a lightweight **PySimpleGUI** interface and a clearly defined **pipeline architecture**.

+## Introduction

 In Niagara N4, alarms are configured directly on control points using **Alarm Palettes** and various **Alarm Extensions**.
 Common alarm types include:

 - **Boolean Alarm Extension** – triggers when a boolean point evaluates to a specific state.
 - **Numeric Alarm Extension** – evaluates thresholds on numeric values.
 - **OutOfRange / Limit Alarms** – high/low conditions tied to analog values.
 - **Fault / Status Alarms** – based on device health or communication status.

 # System Architecture